FIND NURSING SCHOOLS

 Concordia University, located in the music capital of Austin is a private, non-profit higher learning institution offering Christ centered education.
 The nursing programs it offers foster students to provide professional nursing with compassion and care.
 Concordia is ideal for those seeking out for faith-based education that is nestled in the vibrant metropolis of Austin.

 The Accelerated BSN Track is a 16 month fast paced program combining teaching methodologies that include online coursework, lab training and real-world clinical practice.
-The program is offered thrice a year, in January, May and August and the good news is that there is no waitlist, so students start sooner.
+The program is offered thrice a year, in January, May and August.
 Little wonder that this program is a popular option for a career switchover with all the flexibility it offers.
 The coursework is broken into four semesters and includes courses such as Child and Family Nursing, Maternal/Newborn Nursing, Adult, Community and Global Health Nursing.
 To be eligible for this program a minimum of 60 credits is required either through prior education or completion of required prerequisites online at Concordia.

 The Texas A & M University College of Nursing, started in 2008, is amongst the top ranked nursing colleges of the nation.
 The college has earned a reputation of 99 percent first-time pass rate on the NCLEX.
 The small student to faculty ratio of 1:10 it maintains, enhances mentorship and learning.
 The college’s initiative in providing real-time interdisciplinary learning to its students has led to the creation of Disaster Day where students learn the knowledge and skills required to respond in an emergency.